5k1ttl3/DogeLaunchPad/README.md

 (But I'm not stealing ur dogez)

 I'll include a compiled binary in the full releases, but seriously.
 AutoHotKey is the tits.
-Just install it and use the latest AHK file.
+Just install it and use the latest AHK file so you know exactly what code you're running.

 The application displays a graphic.
 Its a 300x300 px PNG file (doge.png) .
 I include one in the major releases, but you can use anything you like obviously.
 If you've come up with something awesome I'd be glad to use it.
 Contact me.